CescaNeri/BigData-CloudPlatforms/big-data/distributed-file-system/hadoop-dfs.md

 The first thing that software has to provide is **abstraction**, as we want to interact with the disks of the machines as if it was a single machine.
 We want a single reference and we want to talk to a single entity.

-- Master-Slave architecture
+**Master-Slave architecture**

 A single entity works as a master and handles the storage of the data with a set of slaves that are running of single machines.

 The software needs to deal with **big data**:

 - Files may be bigger than single disks
 - We need to split files into smaller blocks and store them on different machines

-ALso, **fault tolerance** is of key importance: disks can fail, machines can be unreachable, but data should always be available.
+Also, **fault tolerance** is of key importance: disks can fail, machines can be unreachable, but data should always be available.

-- we can store multiple copies of each block
+- We can store multiple copies of each block

 ## HDFS - definition

 HDFS is filesystem designed for storing very large files with a streaming data access patterns, running on clusters of commodity hardware.

-- Application that run on HDFS need streaming access to their data sets.
+- Applications that run on HDFS need streaming access to their data sets.
     - I do not want to continuously update data with batch operations.
     - The emphasis is on high throughput of data access rather than low latency of data access

 **Blocks** -> splitting files into block that range between 64MB and 1GB.
 We need blocks because files can be larger than disks.

-- Why are blocks this big?
+*Why are blocks this big?*

 We focus on giving a high throughput as large files split into many small blocks require a huge number of seeks.

 ## Master - Slave Abstraction